 Puchon International Fantastic Film Festival’s Lotus Lantern Festival in South Korea

-The festival is a beautiful sight to behold, with the lanterns bobbing gently on the water and the lights reflected in the calm surface.
+The festival is beautiful, with the lanterns bobbing gently on the water and the lights reflecting on the calm surface.
 It is among the floating lantern festival to see.

 The Gion Matsuri Festival in Kyoto, Japan

 The Gion Matsuri festival in Kyoto, Japan, is one of the most famous lantern festivals in the world.
 Every July, it celebrates the city’s patron deity, Yasaka Shrine.

 One of the festival’s most popular events is the procession of floats, or “hook.”
 These towering wooden structures are decorated with elaborate lanterns.

 The sky lanterns festival in Chiang Mai, Thailand, is similar in various locations throughout Japan.
 Gion Matsui commemorates the end of summer and the beginning of autumn.